darrensiegel/elm-chess/README.md

 ### Module `FEN`

-Model for parsing Forsyth-Edwards Notation.
+Module for parsing Forsyth-Edwards Notation.
 My original intent was to use FEN as the format for requests to the server.
 After going completely client-side, I found FEN still useful for specifying initial starting boards for debugging and testing.

 ## Running from source